Summary

 7) Why distinction matters for democratic governance

-If truth is the substrate of collective problem‑solving, illusions degrade policy feedback loops: they warp agenda‑setting, misallocate attention, and breed cynicism, making compromise harder.
+If truth is the substrate of collective problem-solving, illusions degrade policy feedback loops: they warp agenda-setting, misallocate attention, and breed cynicism, making compromise more difficult.
 Arendt’s framework and contemporary analyses converge on a central warning: without a minimally shared factual world, politics collapses into spectacle or coercion.

 The empirical realities of platform dynamics (the speed of falsehoods) and public distrust (media skepticism) make this not merely philosophical but operational for campaigns, legislatures, regulators, and markets.